Skip to content

 Disease prevention and control

-• Clean sanitary conditions of layer poultry sheds and equipment, balanced feed, fresh clean water, healthy chicks are essential to prevent diseases.
+• Clean sanitary conditions of layer poultry sheds and equipment, balanced feed, fresh clean water, and healthy chicks are essential to prevent diseases.

 • Use the proper vaccination schedule and use high-quality vaccines purchased from reputed manufacturers.
 Maintain vaccines in cool, dry conditions away from sunlight.

-• Any left-over vaccine must be properly disposed off.
+• Any left-over vaccine must be properly disposed of.
 Vaccines must not be used after their expiry date is over.
 Any dead bird must be immediately removed from the shed and sent to a laboratory for post-mortem examination or buried or burnt suitably away from the poultry sheds.

 • Any bird showing advanced signs of disease must be removed from the shed and culled.
 Rats are very important carriers of poultry disease.
 Avoid rats and use suitable rat poisons or rat traps.

-Egg collecting and grading procedure
+Egg collection and grading procedure

 Eggs should be collected regularly from the nests.
 In the deep litter system, generally, it is collected five times a day and twice a day in a cage system.
 Farmers normally attach an egg roll-out to the nest and this facilitates egg collection outside the pen.
 Bloodstains and manure on the shell of the eggs can be washed with water and the cleaned eggs must be refrigerated immediately else they may develop bacterial contamination.